-One of the top needed jobs is working as an HVAC technician.
-Learn more about what they do, how to become one and about how much you can expect to receive.
+One of the number one needed jobs is working as an HVAC technician.
+Find out about what they do, how to become one and about how much you can expect to earn.

 - Air conditioners